atanu20/GESTURE-RECOGNITION-with-React.JS/README.md

 # Real Time AI GESTURE RECOGNITION with Tensorflow.JS + React.JS + Fingerpose

-In gestur-recog folder you will get src file
+In gesture-recog folder you will get src file